ShaunCurtis/Blazr.ComponentServiceProvider/Readme.md

 The fact is, the DotNetCore service container configuration is designed around the old MVC server side model.
 There's no scope, or container, that matches the scope of a component.
 Until Microsoft provides one, we need a workaround.

 My solution is described below.
-It's based around a simple timer service and component that display/update a timne value.
+It's uses a simple time service and component that display/update a time value to demonstrate the solution.
 ## The Repo

 The repo and latest version of this article can be found here [Blazr.ComponentServiceProvider](https://github.com/ShaunCurtis/Blazr.ComponentServiceProvider).